Handling Anti-Bot Protection

 Best Practices

-2. Respect rate limits.
+3. Respect rate limits.
 Even with proxy rotation, sending hundreds of requests per second to a single site will trigger behavioral detection.
-Space your requests by at least 1-2 seconds.
+Space your requests by at least 1 to 2 seconds.

 5. Monitor success rates.
-Check the Dashboard analytics to track your success rate over time.
+Check the Dashboard metrics to track your success rate over time.
 A sudden drop usually means the target site updated its protection.

 What FourA Can't Bypass